 This installment represents the third of five interviews I conducted with individuals intimately knowledgeable about the nuanced differences between Disco Sexology and affirmative care.

 Dr. Keo-Meier is a Houston-based psychologist who specializes in working with sexual and gender minorities, their families, and individuals questioning their sexual identity and/or gender identity.
 He is a co-founder of Gender Infinity, an organization dedicated to connecting gender diverse individuals and their families with affirmative resources in the southern United States.

 Cristan Williams: Would you please discuss your thoughts on Dr. Zucker’s approach to gender therapy; specifically, what are your thoughts about his approach to working with youth?

-Colton Keo-Meier: Dr. Zucker’s approach is inherently trans-negative in that it is based upon the premise that being trans is not an optimal outcome and in this way, his therapeutic approach is biased.
+Colton Keo-Meier: Dr. Zucker’s approach is inherently trans-negative in that it is based on the premise that being trans is not an optimal outcome and in this way, his therapeutic approach is biased.
 This is problematic when one claims to be a gender expert while, in practice, holding the position that the optimal therapeutic outcome results in children being cisgender.
 It’s even more problematic when this methodology is promoted as therapy from anyone, especially at Zucker’s level.

 Dr. Zucker was certainly part of the prevailing gender ‘wisdom’ until around 20 years ago when professionals openly questioned the gender claims of this type of therapy.
 Zucker wasn’t the only leader in this older therapeutic movement; these were mainly White heterosexual cis men– folks like Zucker, McHugh, Green, and Money.
 They based their therapeutic model on the belief that they held some influence over the development of gender identity, which we now know to be false.